lbechberger/MLinPractice/README.md

 - `punctuation` A new column "xxx_no_punctuation" is created, where all punctuation is removed from the original column.
 (See `code/preprocessing/punctuation_remover.py` for more details)
 - `tokenize`: Tokenize the current column and create new column with suffix "_tokenized" containing tokenized tweet.
 - `lowercase` Lowercase the current column and create a new column with suffix "_lowercased" containing the lowercased text.
+- `numbers` Replace numbers with a generic number token and create a new column with suffix "_numbers_replaced"

 Moreover, the script accepts the following optional parameters:
 - `-e` or `--export` gives the path to a pickle file where an sklearn pipeline of the different preprocessing steps will be stored for later usage.